MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-wac.md

     When finished, select **Review Settings**.

 1. Review all of your selections in the **Review Settings** step.
-If you're satisfied with your selections, select, **Apply** to prepare the cluster hosts & after completion of that step, proceed to **Deployment**.
+If you're satisfied with your selections, select, **Apply** to prepare the cluster hosts, and after completion of that step, proceed to **Deployment**.

 1. On the **Deployment** page, you can watch the progress of the Arc Resource Bridge.
 At this point, you are welcome to open Windows Admin Center in a new tab and continue your management tasks.
 The deployment takes about 15-30 minutes to complete.